SprintHive/income-docs/api/GetIncomeVerificationState.md

 ### How to route the applications based on status

-When the status is SUCCESS and result.status is "HIGH_CONFIDENCE" the income has been determined so the application can proceed to the next step in your process
+When the status is SUCCESS and result.status is "HIGH_CONFIDENCE" the income has been determined so the application can proceed to the next step in your process.
-When the status is CONFIRMED_FRAUD the application should be sent to the fraud department for review When the status is FAILED the application can be sent for manual review
+When the status is CONFIRMED_FRAUD the application should be sent to the fraud department for review.
+When the status is FAILED the application can be sent for manual review.